In Python, integers (int) are positive or negative whole numbers, with no predefined size limit (only the limitations of system memory).

 hexadecimal = 0x2A # Represents the number 42 in hexadecimal

-Python provides built-in functions that are useful for working with integers:
+Python offers useful built-in functions for working with integers: